Praveen-J2003/Promotion-Engine/README.md

 # 🛒 Promotion Engine

-A simple, extensible Promotion Engine built with Java and Spring Boot that calculates the total price of a shopping cart after applying active promotional discounts.
+A simple, extensible Promotion Engine built with Java that calculates the total price of a shopping cart after applying active promotional discounts.

 ---